Honors & Awards

 » Tom Osborne Citizenship Team (2016)

 Senior Dylan Utter will be counted on as a veteran leader in a Husker offensive line that will feature several new faces in 2016.
 The 6-1, 295-pound Utter emerged as a dependable starter last fall, lining up as the starting left guard in every game.

-Utter will likely man one of the guard spots again this fall, but has also seen time at center in the past and worked with the top unit at that position in the spring.
+Utter could man one of the guard spots again this fall, but also has seen time at center in the past, and has worked extensively at that position this spring.
 Utter has a strong work ethic and is a tenacious competitor in the trenches.
 He originally joined the Husker program as a walk-on before earning a scholarship prior to the 2015 season.

-Utter was one of three offensive linemen to start all 13 games, manning the left guard spot throughout the year.
-He helped Nebraska rank among the Big Ten's top offenses in passing, scoring and total offense.
+Utter was one of three offensive linemen to start all 13 games, manning the left guard spot.
+He helped Nebraska rank among the Big Ten’s top offenses in passing, scoring and total offense.

 The offensive line also helped protect Nebraska passers very well.
 The Huskers allowed just 14 sacks in 13 games to rank ninth nationally in fewest sacks allowed.
 The unit closed the year with a dominant effort against UCLA in the bowl game, powering the way for a season-high 326 rushing yards.

 Utter played in six games, with a start at center in the Holiday Bowl.
 He spent the majority of the year adding depth at guard and played in five of the first seven games.
 Utter’s performance against USC helped Nebraska roll up 525 yards of total offense and 42 points.
 Utter also saw significant action against Illinois, when NU topped 400 rushing yards.

 2013 (Redshirt Freshman)

 Utter added depth on the line in 2013, but did not play in a game.